-"In any administrative or court proceeding which is brought by or against the United States in connection with the determination, collection, or refund of any tax, interest, or penalty under this title, the prevailing party may be awarded a judgment or settlement for-

-- (1) reasonable administrative costs incurred in connection with such administrative proceeding within the Internal Revenue Service, and - (2) reasonable litigation costs incurred in connection with such court proceeding." - D. Petitioners entered into a consent on May 25, 2022, which granted their refund in full.
+- "In any administrative or court proceeding which is brought by or against the United States in connection with the determination, collection, or refund of any tax, interest, or penalty under this title, the prevailing party may be awarded a judgment or settlement for- - (1) reasonable administrative costs incurred in connection with such administrative proceeding within the Internal Revenue Service, and - (2) reasonable litigation costs incurred in connection with such court proceeding." - D. Petitioners entered into a consent on August 10, 2022, which granted their refund in full.
 The consent, thus, resolved the tax liability of petitioners in the administrative proceeding.
 As such, the consent is deemed the final judgment for purposes of Tax Law § 3030.
-The statute of limitations for filing an application for costs commenced on May 25, 2022, the date of the consent.
-The petition herein seeking administrative costs was filed on June 24, 2022 and, thus, was timely filed.

-E. The next issue is whether the Division has met its burden of proving that its position was substantially justified (see Tax Law § 3030 [c] [5] [B]).
+The statute of limitations for filing an application for costs commenced on August 10, 2022, the date of the consent.
+The petition herein seeking administrative costs was filed on September 9, 2022 and, thus, was timely filed. - E. The next issue is whether the Division has met its burden of proving that its position was substantially justified (see Tax Law § 3030 [c] [5] [B]).
 The commissioner's position is the position taken by the Division as of the date it issues the notice giving rise to the taxpayer's right to a hearing (see Tax Law § 3030 [c] [8]).
 The determination of whether the Division's position was substantially justified is based upon "all the facts and circumstances" surrounding the case, not solely the final outcome (see Matter of March, Tax Appeals Tribunal, November 26, 2018, quoting Phillips v Commr., 851 F2d 1492 [1988]).
 The Division must show that its position "had a reasonable basis both in fact and law" (Matter of March; Matter of Grillo, Tax Appeals Tribunal, August 23, 2012).

 F. The Division's position as of the day it issued the account adjustment notice partially denying petitioners' refund, which gave rise to petitioners' right to a BCMS conciliation conference, was reasonable in light of the surrounding facts and circumstances.
 Taxpayers must keep and provide the Division with requested information to substantiate their claimed deductions in response to a desk audit letter (see Tax Law § 658 [a]; 20 NYCRR 158.1 [a], 158.7; Matter of Doyle; see also Matter of Sperl, Tax Appeals Tribunal, May 8, 2014).
-The burden is on the taxpayer to establish his right to a deduction (see Matter of Grace v New York State Tax Commn., 37 NY2d 193, 197 [1975], rearg denied 37 NY2d 816 [1975], Iv denied 338 NE2d 330 [1975]).
-The Division has produced proof, through the affidavit of Ms. Sayed, to establish that the Division did not receive any documentation to support petitioners' claimed itemized deductions until the conciliation conference held on May 25, 2022, despite the fact that the Division had requested, by letter dated October 23, 2019, such information from petitioners.
-Rather, on February 4, 2020, petitioners contacted the Division via telephone and informed the Division that they had given their documentation to their representative.
-However, neither petitioners nor their representative supplied any substantiation for the claimed expenses during the course of the audit.
-Accordingly, it is concluded that petitioners did not provide any documentation substantiating the claimed deductions until the time of the conciliation conference.
-Therefore, the Division was substantially justified in adjusting petitioners' refund amount by initially disallowing the claimed itemized deductions.
+The burden is on the taxpayer to establish his right to a deduction (see Matter of Grace v New York State Tax Commn., 37 NY2d 193, 197 [1975], rearg denied 37 NY2d 816 [1975], lv denied 338 NE2d 330 [1975]).
+The Division has produced proof, through the affidavit of Ms. Sayed, to establish that the Division did not receive any documentation to support petitioners' claimed itemized deductions until the conciliation conference held on August 10, 2022, despite the fact that the Division had requested, by letter dated October 21, 2019, such information from petitioners.
+As petitioners were required to provide the information necessary to substantiate their claimed deductions upon request, but failed to do so until the conciliation conference, the Division was substantially justified in adjusting petitioners' refund amount by initially disallowing the claimed itemized deductions (see Matter of Doyle).